Supersymmetric zeta functions and determinants: Supersymmetric zeta functions

 where we have defined $R_i$ $=$ $\mathrm{Res}_{s=i}\mathfrak{Z}(s,0)$.
 Such growth appears in the large $N$ indices of the 3d supersymmetric field theories describing a stack of $N$ M2-branes \cite{Okazaki:2022sxo,Hayashi:2023txz}.
 When the supersymmetric zeta function has simple poles at $s=3,2$ and $1$, we obtain

 Furthermore, when there are simple poles at $s=4,3,2$ and $1$, we find

 When the supersymmetric zeta function has simple poles at $s=5,4,3,2$ and $1$, we find

 Although we focus on the asymptotic BPS degeneracy for the supersymmetric theories in this work, our asymptotic formulae will be applicable to larger classes of counting functions with exponential growth by introducing appropriate zeta functions.
 For example, the asymptotic density of states in $d$-dimensional CFT can be extracted by analyzing its partition function on $S^1\times S^{d-1}$, which is a weighted sum over states on $S^{d-1}$.
-In such cases some of the residues of the associated zeta functions may vanish so that our formulae reduce to the formulae obtained in \cite{Benjamin:2023qsc} by using the thermal effective action.\footnote{Also see \cite{Henning:2017fpj,Melia:2020pzd} for a survey of the asymptotic degeneracy of the Hilbert series by means of the effective field theory. }
+In such cases some of the residues of the associated zeta functions may vanish so that our formulae reduce to the formulae obtained in \cite{Benjamin:2023qsc} by using the thermal effective action.
+We note that related ideas involving zeta functions have also appeared in the context of asymptotic analyses of two-dimensional CFTs \cite{Benjamin:2022pnx,Lei:2024oij,Benjamin:2025kvm,Perlmutter:2025ngj}.\footnote{Also see \cite{Henning:2017fpj,Melia:2020pzd} for a survey of the asymptotic degeneracy of the Hilbert series by means of the effective field theory. }

 It is worth noting that the above asymptotic formulae for the degeneracy $d(n)$ may not be valid if some of the residues are non-positive values.
 The extent of its validity and the error terms are not yet known exactly.
 Also we remark that the fact that the discrete spectrum may be characterized by different finite spacing needs further consideration for the determination of the exact constant term in the asymptotic degeneracy $d(n)$.
 Nevertheless, our asymptotic formulae for the degeneracy $d(n)$ may be used to provide a good approximation for the asymptotic number $\Omega(x)$ of the BPS operators with charge less than or equal to $x$, even though the formulae themselves are invalid.